aang-sym/traits-takehome/docs/decisions.md

 - Pressing is measured at the player level - modelling pressing chains or collective behaviour would require sequence logic.
 - A test suite around helpers would make the pipeline easier to productionise.

+Overall, the prototype covers the core modelling decisions.
+The next step would be turning the metric logic into a small, testable library ready to run at scale.

 If I extended this codebase, I’d prioritise:

 1. Moving metric logic into a small, testable module ready for Spark.
 2. Improving sprint/run definitions with domain input.
-3. Adding lightweight orchestration and monitoring examples to tie the story together.
+3. Adding lightweight orchestration and monitoring examples to tie it all together.

----
+---</file>